 Windscribe offers an advanced security feature that most premium services don’t: you can set up a proxy gateway to encrypt traffic from devices without full VPN support, like games consoles.
 There’s also 256-bit AES encryption, a kill switch, and leak protection, plus automatic ad and tracker-blocking.
 Best of all, this service has a no-log policy and has had its apps audited for extra securitypeace of mind.

 - Lots of free server locations

 - Strong security offering

 - Live support is just a chat bot

 MORE CHOICE:Windscribe has VPN servers in more countries than its rivals.
 It also offers decent speeds, 256-bit encryption, and a native Amazon Fire TV app.
 Paying subscribers can cancel within three days (or before using their first 10GB of data) to receive a full refund.

 Take a look at our comprehensive Windscribe review.

-This VPN is extremely customizable, even allowing you to change your VPN adapter settings if you’d like.
+On the plus side, this VPN is extremely customizable, even allowing you to change your VPN adapter settings if you’d like.
 Users can take advantage of its kill switch, firewall, 256-bit encryption, and DNS leak protection.
 Annoyingly, Wireguard support is available to paying subscribers only.
 Hide.me doesn’t keep any logs that could be used to identify you.

 - Have to renew free plan every 30 days by clicking a button in the app